 The mountain is often shrouded in mist and rain during this time, making it a magical experience for visitors who brave the weather.

-Table Mountain offers a range of events and activities throughout the year, making it a popular destination for locals and tourists alike.
 One of the most popular annual events is the Cableway Charity Challenge, where participants race to the top of the mountain to raise money for charity.

 The event takes place in October and attracts participants from all over the world.